yud1sta/feathers-refresh-token/README.md

-## Refresh Tokens Hooks for Feathers
+# Refresh tokens hooks for Feathers

 Forked from [TheSinding/authentication-refresh-token](https://github.com/TheSinding/authentication-refresh-token)
 There are three major differences of my implementation: